 You’ll find parking, toilets and places to eat, drink and shop in the village of Drumnadrochit.

 Divach Falls is about 2 miles (3 km) south of Drumnadrochit, at the end of an unclassified road.

 Look for a turning off the A82 on the south side of the village, called Balmacaan Road and signposted to Balmacaan and Divach.
 Follow this road for about ½ mile (800 metres), then keep right onto a single-track road.
-After about another mile (1.6km), you’ll see the small car parking area on your right.
-The car park is at grid reference NH495277.
+After another mile climbing, turn right and look for the small car park area on your right.

 Nearest postcode: IV63 6XW